A lot or a little?

 Is it any good?

 Telling Lies brilliantly illustrates the moral gray area of government surveillance by putting you in the dubious position of invading people's private lives in the name of National Security.
 Questions regarding activism, duty, and political and corporate corruption are at the forefront here, and none of them comes with an easy answer.
 The live-action video really ups the emotional ante, because the dialog is surprisingly well-written, and is carried off perfectly by Logan Marshall-Green (The O.C., Law & Order,) Kerry Bishe (Scrubs, Halt and Catch Fire) and Alexandra Shipp (the X-Men franchise).
-And with a veritable mountain of video to sift through, and so many interesting possibilities to find, this is one interactive story that plays like a top-notch page-turner--you can't put it down until it's done.
+With a veritable mountain of video to sift through, and so many interesting possibilities to find, this is one interactive story that plays like a top-notch page-turner -- you can't put it down until it's done.
 All told, Telling Lies is an object lesson in good interactive design and thriller-style storytelling.
 But its adult themes and presentation make it a game you buy for yourself, not your kids.

 Talk to your kids about ...

 Families can talk about Internet security.
 Do your kids know how to protect their online messages from prying eyes?
+Does it seem like the prying that goes on in Telling Lies could possibly happen today?

 What's more important to you -- privacy or national security?
 Are there pros and cons to NSA surveillance?